 Common FDM Applications

-Thanks to a variety of material choices and finishing options, FDM is ideal for creating everything from quick prototypes to the final product.
+With a variety of material choices and finishing options, FDM 3D printing is ideal for creating everything from quick prototypes to the final product.

 Aerospace, food-grade and automotive applications.